TechxArtisanStudio/MkDocs-Lang/docs/newproject.md

    - `requirements.txt`: Lists `mkdocs-material` as a dependency.
 4. **Installs Requirements**: Installs the packages listed in `requirements.txt` into the virtual environment.
 5. **Creates `repos.txt` Template**: Provides a template for batch cloning repositories.
+6. **Sets Up Logging**: Creates a `log/` directory for storing log files related to project actions.

 ### Project Structure